 ‘Disconnect your mind from your body.
 And let your mind’s eye fly to a place of peace and tranquillity.
 Wherever you want to go.’
 She takes a deep breath.
 ‘In a world of uncertainty, you can choose how to respond.
 You can choose to be calm.’

-I lay on the carpet, the dogs inching ever closer, and just as I’m severing mind from body, (and in my mind boarding a plane to Greece) my phone rings.
+I lie on the carpet, with the dogs inching ever closer, and just as I’m severing mind from body, (and in my mind boarding a plane to Greece) my phone rings.
 I jump up, my heart rate soaring.

 ‘I’m back,’ Mum says.
 ‘Did you want me?’

 It takes a few seconds for my body and mind to reconnect.
 For those few seconds, it’s like everything is fine in the world.
 And then it all comes back to me.
 I can feel the colour draining from my hair.

 ‘Are you there?’
 Mum says.
 ‘I’ve been to the garden centre.
 I’ve got some plants for you.’